 What is your proposal story?

 After dating for 2 years, Ryan told Jasmin that he wanted to take her on a surprise trip to get away from the hustle and bustle of their busy lives.
 He booked a trip for them to head to Lake Lure, North Carolina for a weekend of rest and reprieve.
-During their first year of dating, Ryan had gotten Jasmin golf lessons for after she achieved one of her professional goals, so the couple had an early morning tee time scheduled for that Saturday at Rumbling Bald Golf Resort.
+During their first year of dating, Ryan had gotten Jasmin golf lessons, so the couple had an early morning tee time scheduled for that Saturday at Rumbling Bald Golf Resort.
 As they were finishing the 18th hole, Ryan finished his last putt just before Jasmin, and walked behind her before her last putt.
 After Jasmin drained her putt, she turned around and there Ryan was on bended knee asking her for her hand in marriage.
-As soon as she said “Yes”, the Rumbling Bald Resort’s Restaurant GM came out from behind a structure with champagne and glasses in hand, and Jasmin and Ryan’s friend and photographer, Patrick Hood of Patrick Hood Photography, revealed himself.
+As soon as she said “Yes”, the Rumbling Bald Resort’s Restaurant GM came out from behind a structure with champagne and glasses in hand, and Jasmin and Ryan’s friend and photographer, Patrick Hood of Patrick Hood Photography was there to capture it all.
 To Jasmin’s surprise, Patrick had been taking photos and video of the entire proposal.

 Tell us a little a bit about your wedding.